Protection EU financial interest

-In Republic of Croatia, the protection of EU's financial interests is stipulated in Article 14, paragraph 4 of the Budget Act (Official Gazette 87/2008): "the Republic of Croatia as user of the European Union assistance funds shall ensure the protection of financial interests of the European Union by establishing the system for combating of irregularities and fraud (AFCOS)".
+In Republic of Croatia, the protection of EU's financial interests is stipulated in Article 114a, of the Budget Act (Official Gazette 87/2008, 136/12 and within Government Regulation on the institutional framework of the system for combating irregularities and fraud (AFCOS) (OG 144/13).

 AFCOS is a system through which the coordination of legislative, administrative and operative activities is implemented with the purpose of protecting the financial interests of the European Union and direct cooperation with the European Antifraud Office (OLAF).

-a) a network of accredited bodies managing and using EU pre-accession funds (The Irregularity Reporting System);
+1) Network of accredited bodies that are managing and using EU funds (Irregularity Reporting System);